johndistasio/signals/README.md

 ### `GET /call/{call}/ws`

-Establishes a websocket connection for receiving published peering data.
+Establishes a websocket connection for receiving published peering data as events (see above).
 Returns a `409` when attempting to subscribe to the data feed for a room that the client isn't a member of.

 ## Infrastructure Endpoints